Massive legislation changes affecting Offshore Tax Regimes and Economic Substance Requirements

 - Conduct their control and management activities from Belize, either directly or through a management agency, including that board meetings are held in Belize and at least two directors are resident in Belize.

-International Financial Services licensed companies and certain other businesses such as companies providing services to or trading goods with affiliates, holding companies and companies deriving income from intellectual property – must be physically present and a tax resident in Belize.
+International Financial Services licensed companies and certain other businesses such as companies providing services to or trading goods with affiliates, holding companies and companies deriving income from intellectual property – must be physically present and tax resident in Belize.

 Note that companies physically present in Belize may be subject to capital controls under the Exchange Control Regulations Act.